 February 25, 1837 - The patent for the first United States

 electronic printing press is awarded to Thomas Davenport.

-March 4, 1837 - Martin Van Buren, as President, and Richard M. Johnson, Vice President, are inaugurated into office.
+March 4, 1837 - Martin Van Buren, as President, and Richard M.

 March 4, 1837 - The city of Chicago is granted a charter by

 May 10, 1837 - The global economic crises known as the Panic

 November 7, 1837 - Elijah P. Lovejoy, an abolitionist printer, is killed by a mob of slavery supporters, when he was trying to protect his shop from its third destruction.